Velocipede

 Velocipedes from an 1887 German encyclopedia.
 Among the examples shown are a penny farthing and a boneshaker.

 A velocipede (/vəˈlɒsəpiːd/, veh-LOSS-ih-PEED) is a human-powered land vehicle with one or more wheels.
 The most common type of velocipede today is the bicycle.

-The term was probably first coined by Karl von Drais in French as vélocipède for the French translation of his advertising leaflet for his version of the Laufmaschine, also now called a dandy horse, which he had developed in 1817.
+The term was probably coined by Karl von Drais in French as vélocipède for the French translation of his advertising leaflet for his version of the Laufmaschine, also now called a dandy horse, which he had developed in 1817.
 It is ultimately derived from the Latin velox, veloc- 'swift' + pes, ped- 'foot'.
 The term velocipede is today mainly used as a collective term for the different forerunners of the monowheel, the unicycle, the bicycle, the dicycle, the tricycle and the quadracycle developed between 1817 and 1880.

-Velocipede refers especially to the forerunner of the modern bicycle — taken to extreme form in the exaggerated penny-farthing — that was propelled, like a modern tricycle, by cranks, i.e. pedals, attached to the front axle before the invention of geared chains and belt and shaft drives powering the rear.
+Velocipede refers especially to the forerunner of the modern bicycle—taken to extreme form in the exaggerated penny-farthing—that was propelled, like a modern tricycle, by pedals attached by cranks to the front axle, before the invention of bicycles using geared chain, belt or shaft drives powering the rear.

 History

 Among the early velocipedes there were designs with one, two, three, four, and even five wheels.
 Some two-wheeled designs had pedals mounted on the front wheel, while three- and four-wheeled designs sometimes used treadles and levers to drive the rear wheels.

-The earliest usable and much-copied velocipede was created by the German Karl Drais and called a Laufmaschine (German for 'running machine'), which he first rode on 12 June 1817.
+The earliest usable and much-copied velocipede was created by the German Karl Drais and called a Laufmaschine, German for 'running machine', which he first rode on 12 June 1817.
 He obtained a patent in January 1818.
-This was the world's first balance bicycle and quickly became popular in both the United Kingdom and France, where it was sometimes called a draisine (German and English), draisienne (French), a vélocipède (French), a swiftwalker, a dandy horse (as it was very popular among dandies) or a hobby horse.
-It was made entirely of wood and metal and despite the condition of the roads at the time was sometimes ridden for long distances.
+This was the world's first balance bicycle and quickly became popular in the United Kingdom and France, where it was sometimes called a draisine (German and English), draisienne (French), a vélocipède (French), a swiftwalker, a dandy horse (as it was very popular among dandies) or a hobby horse.
+It was made entirely of wood and metal.
+It was sometimes ridden for long distances despite the bad condition of the roads at the time.